rossburnette/AspReactDddCqrsEventSourcingHateoas/README.md

 ## Features
 - [x] Microservices architecture
- The backend is structured as a collection of web services that are
+ The backend is structured as a collection of web services that are:
   - Highly maintainable and testable
   - Loosely coupled
   - Independently deployable